lmos-ai/lmos-router/ReadMe.md

 ### LLM-Based Approach

-Uses advanced language models like OpenAI's GPT-3.5 to understand the context and semantics of user queries.
+Uses advanced language models like OpenAI's GPT-4o mini to understand the context and semantics of user queries.

 **Pros:**
 - Understands complex queries and context.